Being Less Naive And Innocent And Getting More Of An Edge

 Learn more about the world

 If you think you may be too innocent and want to get a bit more of an edge the first thing you can do is try to learn more about the world and the grittier side of life.
-It sounds dorky but you can even do this to a degree by reading or watching movies.
-The idea isn't to become some broken, jaded person who knows too much, more to shed your more extreme naivety.
+It sounds dorky but you can even do this to a degree by reading or watching movies or online videos.
+The idea isn't to become some broken, jaded husk who knows too much, more to shed your more extreme naivety.

 You also want to try to get a more balanced picture of things you may initially have seen as completely bad.
-For example, an innocent person may have a simplistic view of, say, smoking weed and think everyone who does it is a horrible person.
+For example, an innocent person may have a simplistic view of smoking weed and think everyone who does it is a degenerate slacker.
 With more experience they may see there's a lot more nuance to it than that, and that plenty of otherwise decent folk smoke up occasionally, and that they're good little citizens otherwise.

-I'm not going to be dumb here and encourage you to do anything that's so edgy it's illegal or could otherwise get you in trouble.
-If you want to do that it's your call.
-Just know what you're getting into.
-However, there are some things that you may see as edgy that are actually pretty harmless.
-Like someone who's been really sheltered may see going to a bar as this crazy, rebellious act.
-It may broaden their horizons to give something like that a try.
+I'm not saying do anything that's dangerous or illegal.
+However, there are some things that you may see as edgy that are fairly harmless, as long as you exercise some common sense precautions.
+Like someone who's been really sheltered may see going to a bar as this foolhardy, rebellious act.
+It may broaden their horizons to give something like that a try, and see it's no big deal.
 It's really just another way to learn about the world.